 Fortunately, risk management isn’t as challenging as it may sound, all thanks to technology.
 For one, there’s been the development of risk management software that helps business owners identify, manage, and mitigate operational risks.
 The following guide looks more into the risk management software.

-Risk management software is a tool that uses predictive analysis to determine risk areas in the business.
+Risk management software such as L1 Escrow is a tool that uses predictive analysis to determine risk areas in the business.
 The tool uses a set of data and projections to help decision-makers manage risks early on.